theochem/horton/doc/user_other_matrix.rst

     :
     : --

-How to use Horton's Matrix package?
+How to use HORTON's Matrix package?
 ###################################

 Introduction